 - Who is eligible?

-Students who will be graduating from high school in the spring of 2020 and are planning to attend a trade school, technical school, community college, or a four-year accredited college in Colorado are eligible to apply.
+• Students who will be graduating from high school in the spring of 2023 and are planning to attend a trade school, technical school, community college, or a four-year accredited college in Colorado.

-• Students must be currently enrolled in good standing in a Colorado high school.
+• Students must be currently enrolled in good standing in a high school, trade school, technical school, community college, or a four-year accredited college in Colorado.

-• Students must only have one year of education left before their high school graduation date.
+• High school students must only have one year of education left before their high school graduation date.

 • Students must be interested in the topic of Western water.